sinrabanse/Practicum_project_9/README.md

 # Description of the data

-The data is contained in logs_exp_us.csv
+The data is stored in file logs_exp_us.csv

 Columns: